Solomon Adeniyi Babalola

-The Rev. Dr. Solomon Adeniyi Babalola (April 20, 1929 – November 3, 2021) was a Nigerian Baptist pastor who lived and served in Nigeria, Ghana, Canada, and the United States.
+Solomon Adeniyi Babalola (April 20, 1929 – November 3, 2021) was a Nigerian Baptist pastor who lived and served in Nigeria, Ghana, Canada, and the United States.
 Born in Oke-Ila Orangun, Nigeria, he graduated from his initial pastoral training in December 1949 from the three-year theology course (Certificate of Theology) of the Nigerian Baptist Theological Seminary, Ogbomosho.
 He is reputed to be one of the two youngest Nigerian nationals (if not the youngest person) ever recruited into the ministry by American (Southern Baptist Convention) missionaries, during a late-1940s drive led by Seminary President Dr. J.C.
 Pool, assisted by indigenous pastors.
 Babalola was consecrated as a Baptist trained pastor at the age of 20.

 Parentage and early education

 Rev. Dr. S. Ade Babalola was the son of Emmanuel Babalola Adekeye and Marian Tinuoye Babalola-Adekeye.
 As the Obaala of Oke-Ila Orangun, Osun State, Nigeria until his death, his father Babalola Adekeye reigned as the Head of the Arefa (the kingdom's most senior High-Chiefs of king-maker cadre) and he was co-founder of the First Baptist Church of Oke-Ila.

 Adeniyi Babalola started school in Oke-Ila but to complete Primary education to Standard 6, he had to travel the 12 miles (almost 20 km) to resume each school term in Iresi across hills and bridgeless rivers.
 On one of his trips, he came close to drowning while wading across a flooded river but was rescued by a farmer who was providentially nearby.
 He was recruited to the seminary from his Iresi school after his call to ministry.